Zachary-Barber/Sabermetrics-Analysis/README.md

 - LinkedIn: www.linkedin.com/in/zachary-barber

 ## Overview:
 The final project for my Introduction to Data Analytics course gave students free reign to choose a topic of their interest.
 I decided to focus my analysis on baseball data.
 This repository contains all of the files used in the completion of this project.
+The main file containing the final report for this project is Final-Project.html